-The City of Charlotte is growing rapidly, and the decisions we maketoday are crucial for determining how well we will accommodate ongoing growth.
+The City of Charlotte is growing rapidly, and the decisions we make today are crucial for determining how well we will accommodate ongoing growth.
 The growth expected during the next 25 years, while providing great economic opportunities, will bring significant challenges for transportation and land use planning.
-Charlotte is currently the 20th most populous city in the nation and could become the 10th by 2030.
-Over the next 25 years there will be approximately 350,000 more residents in Charlotte.
-This increase is comparable The population of Charlotte will increase by the equivalent of the population of St. Louis (348,000) over the next 25 years to the existing population of St. Louis, Pittsburgh or Cincinnati.
-Serving this growth in travel (caused by the additional population and employment) will be a challenge to Charlotte's limited transportation infrastructure.
-The TAP defines short-term and long-term policies together with an implementation "blueprint" for achieving the City's transportation vision, while accommodating a significant increase in travel and protecting our quality of life.
-How are transportation and land use goals integrated in the TAP?
-The direct beneficial relationship between transportation and land use decisions is the foundation of Charlotte's Centers and Corridors strategy and the TAP.
-The TAP is based on the transportation objectives and expectations of the Centers and Corridors strategy to ensure that Charlotte achieves its transportation goals, while simultaneously protecting Charlotte's qual-meet its ity of life. will help Charlotte transportation goals Adherence to the Centers and Corridors strategy Transportation systems and land use patterns have well-documented reciprocal relationships.
-The Centers, Corridors and Wedges concept (which is currently being updated) uses a simple and clear development pattern to provide a foundation for Charlotte's economic growth while protecting the quality of life in the City's neighborhoods. ▶ By increasing and intensifying development in centers and corridors, additional employment opportunities and housing choices can make the best use of existing infrastructure and transportation resources.
+Already a fast-growing city, Charlotte will find growth even more challenging in the years ahead.
+Over the next 25 years, approximately 225,000 new residents will move to Charlotte.
+This is comparable to the popula- The population of Charlotte will increase by the equivalent of the population of Orlando (225,000) over the next 25 years.

+tion of Durham, Birmingham or Orlando moving to Charlotte.
+Charlotte is now the nation's 18th most populous city and could become the 14th most populous by 2035.
+This growth will increasingly strain Charlotte's limited transportation infrastructure. ▶ The TAP defines short-term and long-term policies together with an implementation "blueprint" for achieving the City's transportation vision, while accommodating a significant increase in travel and protecting our quality of life.
+2 Introduction August 22, 2011 How are transportation and land use goals integrated in the TAP?
+The direct beneficial relationship between transportation and land use decisions is the foundation of Charlotte's Centers, Corridors and Wedges Growth Framework and the TAP.
+The TAP is based on the transportation objectives and expectations of the Centers, Corridors and Wedges Growth Framework to ensure that Charlotte achieves its transportation goals, while simultaneously protecting Charlotte's quality of life.
+Transportation systems and land use patterns have well-documented reciprocal relationships.
+The Centers, Corridors and Wedges Growth

+Framework uses a simple and clear development vision to provide a foundation for Charlotte's economic growth while protecting the quality of life in Charlotte's neighborhoods. ▶ By increasing and intensifying development in appropriate locations identified in area plans for Activity Centers and Growth Corridors, additional employment opportunities and housing choices can make the best use of existing infrastructure and transportation resources.
 Rapidly growing communities, like Charlotte, must depend on an appropriate land use strategy, upgraded multi-modal transportation systems, and a variety of forward-thinking solutions to accomplish the commitment to protecting those quality of life elements that make them attractive and livable places.

-The TAP's continued adherence to the Centers and Corridors strategies and to the Transportation Action Plan policies will result in a transpor-tation and land use approach that is consistent with the City's mission to "become the premier city in the country for integrating transportation and land use choices."
-Is the TAP only about motor vehicles?
+The TAP's continued adherence to the Centers, Corridors and Wedges Growth Framework and to the Transportation Action Plan policies will result in a transportation and land use approach that is consistent with the City's mission to "become the premier city in the country for integrating transportation and land use choices."
+Adherence to the Centers, Corridors and Wedges Growth Framework will help Charlotte meet its transportation goals.

+August 22, 2011 Introduction 3 Is the TAP only about motor vehicles?

-The City's Centers and Corridor strategy and the Transportation Action Plan recognize that Charlotte's transportation system needs to become more diversified.
+The City's Centers, Corridors and Wedges Growth Framework and the Transportation Action Plan recognize that Charlotte's transportation system needs to become more diversified.
 While the TAP calls for a significant number of roadway improvements, it also recognizes that transit, bicycle and pedestrian modes need to be upgraded and accommodated.

 While many streets

 need to be built

 and improved,

 providing more

-transportation choices (including those for
+transportation

-seniors)
+choices is an

+important component

-is an important component of Charlotte's
+of Charlotte's transportation future.

-trans-portation

-future